tejasree1505/BookStore_MERN/README.md

 To develop a full-stack Book Store App using React js, Node.js,Express js and MongoDB, there are several prerequisites you should consider.
 Here are the key prerequisites for developing such an application:

 Node.js and npm: Install Node.js, which includes npm (Node Package Manager), on your development machine.
-Node.js is required to run JavaScript on the server side.
+Node.js is required to run JavaScript on the server side. <br>
 • Download: https://nodejs.org/en/download/
 • Installation instructions:https://nodejs.org/en/download/package-manager/

 MongoDB: Set up a MongoDB database to store hotel and booking information.
-Install MongoDB locally or use a cloud-based MongoDB service.
+Install MongoDB locally or use a cloud-based MongoDB service. <br>
 • Download: https://www.mongodb.com/try/download/community
 • Installation instructions:https://docs.mongodb.com/manual/installation/